 - Take the right antibiotic.
 Using the wrong antibiotic for an infection might lead to resistance.
 Don’t take antibiotics prescribed for someone else.
 Also, don’t take antibiotics left over from a previous treatment.
-Your healthcare provider will be able to select the most appropriate antibiotic for your specific type of infection.
+Your healthcare professional will be able to select the most appropriate antibiotic for your specific type of infection.

 Antibiotics are used for treating infections caused by bacteria.
 Sometimes it’s difficult to determine if your infection is caused by bacteria or a virus because the symptoms are often very similar.

-Your healthcare provider will evaluate your symptoms and conduct a physical exam to determine the cause of your infection.
+Your healthcare professional will evaluate your symptoms and conduct a physical exam to determine the cause of your infection.
 In some cases, they may request a blood or urine test to confirm the cause of infection.

 Some common bacterial infections include: